djmolloy57/test18thAprProjBook/README.md

 5. Add Book page Category field was originally a text field but this caused issues as anything could be entered in this field I wanted to make sure only a select type of categories could be entered.
 I create a select dropdown where only a select amount of topic could entered.

-Test: Site validation
+Test Site validation:
-The site pages and code been validated using the following online validators:
+* The site pages and code been validated using the following online validators

-W3C Validation Service
+1. W3C Validation Service
-pep8online
+2. pep8online
-jshint
+3. jshint
 No errors were found.